ihmeuw/vivarium_research/docs/source/onboarding_resources/computing/index.rst

 You will need to make sure that you have cloned your repository and are in the appropriate working directory while logged into the cluster.
 Then you can add, check the status, commit, and push information in a similar way.
-For many projects, you will create a new GitHub repository that is research team specific to not disturb the engineers coding workflow.
+Researchers will generally create a new GitHub repository with a name starting with :code:`vivarium_research`, e.g. :code:`vivarium_research_ciff_sam`.

-One difference in uploading to GitHub is that the cluster will require a password to push information.
-This is **NOT** your GitHub password, but instead is a unique token that you will need to create. `This website <https://techglimpse.com/git-push-github-token-based-passwordless/>`_ has information on creating a token.
-Many Sim Science users set their token to never expire and save the token where they can reference it later.
-However, this might compromise security in some cases, so regenerating a token periodically is best practice.
+This will store code written by researchers, but not the simulation code itself, which is managed by the engineers in a different repository.
+Having separate repositories ensures that researchers do not disturb engineering workflow.

 .. _cluster_access_other: